Edited November 2023

 From the high point at the top of the steps you continue down a winding pathway either back to the playground on Leatherback Boulevard or round to the other side.

 After exploring Pectoral Park we crossed over Leatherback Boulevard skirting Alkimos Beach Primary School where we came upon the Leatherback Park child sized bike and scooter safety course.
 We stopped to watch some little ones having fun going over the speed humps, stopping at the stop sign or traffic lights and giving way at the roundabouts.
 There is also a handy bicycle repair station with tools which was being used by an adult at the time of our visit but also provides fabulous pretend play opportunities for the kids.
 From here we investigated the very bright buildings of the Youth Precinct and discovered two of the buildings are public toilets.

-Back on the red Family Trail I headed down Billed Road and then Crowned Way to Graceful Park (still called Crowned Way Park on Google Maps).
+We headed down Billed Road and then Crowned Way to Graceful Park (still called Crowned Way Park on Google Maps).
 There is some toddler play equipment here and a small grassed area with a picnic shelter but most of the park is bush with a couple of intersecting paths.
-When I located the interpretive sign I discovered an interactive story telling post as well.
+When we located the interpretive sign we discovered an interactive story telling post as well.
 Kids can select the story and then wind the crank to hear one of eight audio recordings featuring Welcome to Country and Noongar stories as well as stories about recent local history and local birdlife.
 Very clever!

-There are two other walks planned as the area develops and these should
+There are two extensions planned to link these walks as the area develops and these should

 add a bit more interest once they are finished but I feel this will be some time away.